dreamgrove/dreamgrove/content/balance/Compendium.md

 [Cookie cutter Rattle every dungeon build](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCQkkIikkAkESiUgWiDkkkokESOQI0SKRIiGAFAQA?bgcolor=000000)
 <br>[Same build with Weaver for some dungeons](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCQkkIikkAkESiUgWiDkkkokESOQI0SKRIiCAFAQA?bgcolor=000000)
 The difference between Rattle and Weaver for overall damage is generally very low.
-Rattle is better for both sustained single target damage and sustained AoE damage.
+Rattle is better for both sustained single-target damage and sustained AoE damage.
 Weaver is better when you have a lot of packs where you want to focus a specific mob which happens relatively often.
 A prime example of this is Vortex Pinnacle but there are situations like that in nearly every dungeon.
 What the truly better talent is depends on your group comp(how much focus damage already exists) and route but neither will make or break your damage.
-In fact sims show that the overall dps difference between them is within ~0.5% in basically every dungeon.
+In fact, sims show that the overall dps difference between them is within ~0.5% in basically every dungeon.

 <br>[Cookie cutter with Hibernate for Incorporeal](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCAJJJCSCQSikcgUgWiDkkkokESOQI0SKRIiGAFAQA?bgcolor=000000)
 <br>[If you really need both hibernate and decurse](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCQkkkISSAkESiUgWiDkkkokESOQI0SKRIiGAFAQA?bgcolor=000000)